 A B2B sales process is a map that should be followed by each team member.

-When each person on your team knows exactly what they need to do, and which strategy to follow, it will help improve customer experience, boost sales performance and streamline workflow.
+When each person on your team knows exactly what they need to do and which strategy to follow, it will help improve customer experience, boost sales performance, and streamline your B2B sales funnel.